The A to Z of words, terms and phrases used within the fenestration industry.

 Refers to the handles, hinges and other window and door furniture.

-Head drips appear at the top of a window and are a means to channelling water away from the front face of the window or door.
+Head drips appear at the top of a window and is a means to channelling water away from the front face of the window or door.

 A type of door lock that throws a hook or multiple hooks into a keep when the door is locked.